 We need two models - the Original-Model and a Dummy-Model.

-STEP 1: Measure the full range of the sliding-part in the original-model.
+STEP 1: Measure the full motion range of the sliding-part in the original-model.

 Original Sliding Range = Maximum – Minimum

-We can use a Measurement FB and a Graph FB to measure the Sliding-Part Range - just note the Minimum and Maximum values.
+We can use a Measurement FB and a Graph FB to measure the displacement range of the sliding-part - just note the Minimum and Maximum values.

 STEP 2: Build a Dummy-Model with a Dummy-Slider and a Dummy-Rocker.